coverclock/com-diag-codex/README.md

 ## Remarks

+The application programming interface for Codex is split into a *public* API and a *private* API.
+The public API is defined in the header file

+    Codex/inc/com/diag/codex/codex.h

+and is intended for application developers using the library.
+This header file would be installed in, for example, ```/usr/local``` and could be included using a statement like

+    #include <com/diag/codex/codex.h>

+or maybe

+    #include "com/diag/codex/codex.h"

+depending on what flags you pass to the C compiler.

+The private API is defined in the header file

+    Codex/src/codex.h

+and is intended for use by the Codex implementation itself and by library installers and maintainers.
+It is only visible to translation units compiled with access to the Codex source code.
+It could, for example, be included using a statement like

+   #include "../src/codex.h"

-The API for Codex is architected in three separate layers: Core (the lowest), Machine, and Handshake (the highest).
+The public API for Codex is architected in three separate layers: Core (the lowest), Machine, and Handshake (the highest).
 Each higher layer depends on the lower layers, and each layer can be used, depending on the application, without resorting to using the higher layers.
 Each layer